-Please use the buttons below to see more information on London Wasps and matches between Irish and Wasps over the years.
+Please use the buttons below to see more information on London Wasps and matches between Exiles and Wasps over the years.

 The hosts ran away with the match in the final quarter, scoring three tries in 13 minutes to seal the bonus point victory.

 On a pristine surface bathed in sunshine, the Exiles set their stall out with some expansive passing movements from the very first kick-off, Sailosi Tagicakibau, Topsy Ojo and Jonathan Joseph looking in ominous form.

 Irish dominated the opening quarter on both the territory and possession front; however, it was Wasps that drew first blood with Wales international, Stephen Jones, opening the scoring with a penalty straight in front of the uprights on 4 minutes.

 The Exiles lost Leo Halavatau on 9 minutes and John Ryan came on as a replacement to make an immediate impact.
 The man on loan from Munster tore into the Wasps front row to earn Irish two penalties inside seven minutes.
 The second saw Steve Shingler register Irish’s first points to level the match at 3-3.